-Primary access to the Project would be from U.S. Route 95.
+Primary access to the Project would be from U.S. Route 95 and Highway 374 which is accessed from U.S. Route 95 in the Town of Beatty.
 Primary Proposed Project access road(s) would typically be 24 feet wide and composed of either 6 inches of type II class B aggregate base compacted to 95% maximum dry density or asphalt concrete.